underpostnet/engine/hardhat/WHITE-PAPER.md

 **Token Mechanics:**

 - **Token Burning:** Players or the governance address can burn tokens via `burn` or `burnBatch`.
-Burning CyberKoyn reduces circulating supply.
+Burning CryptoKoyn reduces circulating supply.
 Burning item tokens destroys the corresponding in-game item.
 - **Staking:**
   - **Asset Freezing:** Staked tokens are frozen (held in a staking contract or governance address), removing them from circulation.
   - **Voting Rights:** Vote weight is proportional to staked amount and staking duration: